-Meanwhile, during her orientation, Devenes, whose boyfriend is Marine, asked Michael Coyne, the school’s associate dean, about the presence of a veterans club.
-Devenes said Coyne told her that if she could find other students on campus with a similar interest, she could start an organization.
+Meanwhile, during her orientation, Deveney, whose boyfriend is a Marine, asked Michael Coyne, the school’s associate dean, about the presence of a veterans club.
+Deveney said Coyne told her that if she could find other students on campus with a similar interest, she could start an organization.

 Soon after, students began circulating petitions to form the 25-member Veterans Association.
 Once established, the group dove right into fundraising for a flagpole, selling shirts, holding bake sales and running benefits at local restaurants to raise the $5,000 needed for the project, Charles said.